axibase/atsd-use-cases/research/la-port/README.md

 | 2012 | 631.0               |

 Sulfur Oxide is produced naturally by volcanoes but the majority of its harmful production comes from burning fossil fuels in industrial processes.
-The Port of Los Angeles has cut its own portion of such production by a stunning 20% in just 7 years, down from 25% of the Los Angeles Basin total in 2005 to just 6% in 2012.
+The Port of Los Angeles has cut its own portion of such production by 20% in 7 years, down from 25% of the Los Angeles Basin total in 2005 to just 6% in 2012.

 | Year | Percent Change |